 Located in beautiful Northern Arizona, the Verde Valley Wine Trail is concentrated just south of our Sedona B&B where there is a cluster of wineries near Cornville.
 There are also many tasting rooms in nearby Jerome and Camp Verde as well as one in uptown Sedona.
 Every winery has its own unique personality and distinct wines for visitors to discover at each stop along the Wine Trail.
-We supply complimentary wine tour maps for you at our Sedona Bed and Breakfast Inn.
+We supply complimentary wine tour maps for you at our Sedona Boutique Inn.

 Page Springs Cellars

 Winemaker Eric Glomski concentrates on grape types commonly grown in southern France.
 He worked for a while with David Bruce's winery in California before planting in the Verde Valley.

 Insider tip: Excellent creek-side deck available for lunch if space permits.
 Bring your corkscrew if buying a bottle to enjoy there.
 You can also walk down to the creek and have a picnic there.